-Under the guidance of Totapuri, Ramakrishna allegedly experienced Nirvikalpa Samadhi, which is considered to be the highest level in spiritual knowledge.
+Under the guidance of Totapuri, Ramakrishna allegedly experienced Nirvikalpa Samadhi, considered the highest level of spiritual knowledge.

 Totapuri stayed with Ramakrishna for almost 11 months and further instructed him in the teachings of Advaita.
-Ramakrishna said that this period of nirvikalpa samadhi came to an end when he received an order from Mother Kali to stay in Bhavamukha to take care of the people’s education.
+Ramakrishna said that this Nirvikalpa Samadhi period ended when he received an order from Mother Kali to stay in Bhavamukha to take care of the people’s education.

 Bhavamukha is a state of existence between samadhi and normal consciousness.